batocera-linux/batocera.linux/batocera-Changelog.md

 - Sinden light gun ratio option (you can select 4:3 ratio instead of fullscreen)
 - Taradino - Rise of the Triad port
 - X16-Emulator for Commander X16 system support
+- Dhewm 3 - A Doom 3 port
 ### Fixed
 - Steam loading on a NAS drive
 - ScummVM forcing English which can prevent some non-english games from starting